HenriquesLab/DL4MicEverywhere/docs/USER_GUIDE.md

 1. **Docker Desktop installation:**

    1.1.
-Docker Desktop installer will be automatically downloaded and started.
+During installation, ensure that the **"Use WSL 2 instead of Hyper-V"** option is selected ☑️.

    1.2.
-During installation, ensure that the "Use WSL 2 instead of Hyper-V" option is selected ☑️.

-   1.3.
 After succesfull installation, the terminal will close.
 Please restart your computer and click again on the `Windows_launch` file.

 2. **Windows Subsystem for Linux (WSL) installation:**

    2.1.
-Ubuntu will be automatically installed on WSL.
+You need to enter a username and a password, these can be different from the credentials on your computer (**IMPORTANT:** remember the password for the future).

    2.2.
-You need to enter a username and a password, these can be different from the credentials on your computer (**IMPORTANT:** remember the password for the future).
+After installation, you will need to type `logout` and press **ENTER**.

    2.3.
-After installation, you will need to type `logout` and press Enter.

-   2.4.
 Then, the terminal will close.
 Please restart your computer and click again on the `Windows_launch` file.

 3. **Ubuntu libraries installation and starting DL4MicEverywhere:**

    3.1.
-Ubuntu libraries (TCL/TK and xdg-open) will be automatically installed.

-   3.2.
 If Docker Desktop is not already running, it will ask you to start it.

 4. **The GUI will pop up, and you can start using DL4MicEverywhere** (if the GUI is not displayed correctly, please restart your computer once more to fix the issue).